NdagiStanley/teether/src/kingdombiz/testimonies/README.md

 # Testimonies

-Time and again [Rev 12:11][REV.12.11 NIV] is quoted to emphasize the power of a testimony.
+Time and again [Rev 12:11][rev.12.11 niv] is quoted to emphasize the power of a testimony.

 > _They triumphed over him by the blood of the Lamb and by **the word of their testimony**; they did not love their lives so much as to shrink from death._

-Although, there's a lot to unpack from this verse, compare translations [here][REV.12.11], it's clear testimonies are powerful.
+Although, there's a lot to unpack from this verse, compare translations [here][rev.12.11], it's clear testimonies are powerful.

 I believe ultimately testimonies build faith both of the hearer and the testifier.